05 February 2007 00:00 [Source: ICB]

-Nylons are increasingly found in turbochargers and transmissions, or even under the hood in a manifold cover as a direct replacement for metals.
-Polypropylene now forms the dashboard molding, acrylonitrile butadiene styrene is used to mount the lights.
-Even the fuel tank can be made from high density polyethylene.
+Nylons are increasingly found in turbochargers and the transmission, or even under the bonnet in a manifold cover as a direct replacement for metals.
+Polypropylene (PP) now forms the dashboard moulding, acrylonitrile butadiene styrene (ABS) is used to mount the lights.
+Even the fuel tank can be made from high density polyethylene (HDPE).

 Polycarbonate (PC) is certainly one for the future.
-Although commonly used in headlamps, it is the polymer's application in car windshields that is expected to have the most potential over the coming years.
+Although commonly used in headlamps, it is the polymer's application in car windscreens that is expected to have the most potential over the coming years.

 Forecasts from Bayer suggest that PC will soon supersede glass, with the global consumption of automotive glazing reaching around 100,000-200,000 tonnes/year by 2014.

 According to US environmental group the Ecology Center, car manufacturers are also using more bio-based plastics.
-Toyota is developing an eco-plastic made from sugarcane or corn.
-DaimlerChrysler, meanwhile, has increased its use of renewable materials in some vehicles by up to 98%, and is using natural materials such as flax and abaca fibers.
+Toyota is developing an eco-plastic made from sugar cane or corn.
+DaimlerChrysler, meanwhile, has increased its use of renewable materials in some vehicles by up to 98%, and is using natural materials such as flax and abaca fibres.

-Although shipping is an energy-efficient form of transport, it is still essential that its environmental impact is minimized.
+Although shipping is an energy-efficient form of transport, it is still essential that its environmental impact is minimised.

-With fuel prices high, titanium dioxid coatings can greatly reduce operating costs.
+With fuel prices high, titanium dioxide-based coatings can significantly reduce operating costs.

-Cutting energy use has become a priority and it is well publicized that industry has raised its efforts to slash consumption, but simple chemical applications domestically can also make a significant impact.
+Cutting energy use has become a priority and it is well publicised that industry has raised its efforts to slash its consumption, but simple chemical applications domestically can also make a significant impact.

 An average home uses double the energy, and emits twice as much CO2 as a car.
-As we all know, wall and pipe insulation can minimize energy loss and cut homeowners' bills.
+As we all know, wall and pipe insulation can minimise energy loss and cut homeowners' bills.

 More than 50 years ago, Dow developed its Styrofoam brand of extruded polystyrene (PS) insulation.
 It is made by extruding foamed PS, and offers low thermal conductivity and low water absorption - impervious to the elements with little or no degradation over long periods.